-Except when the University dictates any type of across-the-board salary increase, all funds for annual salary increases are directed toward rewarding meritorious performance.
+Except when the University dictates any type of across-the-board salary increase, all funds for annual salary increases are directed toward rewarding meritorious performance and the active promotion of an enriching working and learning environment through collegiality, civility, and openness to diverse ideas and opinions.

-Merit increases will be considered in recognition of excellence in teaching.
-Among the factors to be considered are: classroom performance, program and course development, quality of effort in advising students, supervision of graduate research, and related activities outside the classroom.
+In evaluating excellence in teaching for making salary recommendations, among the factors to be considered are: classroom performance, program and course development, quality of effort in advising students, supervision of graduate research, and related teaching and advising activities outside the classroom.

-Merit increases will be considered in recognition of excellence in research leading to the creation of significant works of art, mounting exhibitions, and establishing outstanding exhibition records.
-Important and noteworthy criteria may be, but not limited to, awards, grants, commissions, publications, presentations, citations, reviews, and other technical or artistic developments of benefit to the discipline.
-Normally, broad and diverse recognition of excellence to at least a national level in a reasonably comprehensive form is essential in research performance.
+In evaluating excellence in research for making salary recommendations, among the factors to be considered are: the creation of significant works of art, mounting exhibitions, and establishing outstanding exhibition records.
+Other Important and noteworthy criteria may be, but not limited to, awards, grants, commissions, publications, presentations, citations, reviews, and other technical or artistic developments of benefit to the discipline.
+Normally, broad and diverse recognition of excellence on at least a national level in a reasonably comprehensive form is essential in research performance.
 In determining excellence, areas of performance may vary widely from individual to individual.
 In the Department of Art, variations may occur with areas of responsibility and/or expertise, opportunities available, and ongoing changes in acceptance and/or recognition of efforts in visual, creative research.

-Merit increases will be considered in recognition of excellence in service to the department, to the university, and to the profession.
-In addition to service on department, college, and university committees, other meritorious service includes, but is not limited to, unusual or difficult special assignments, participation on regional, national and international advisory committees, governing boards, and the organization of conferences and workshops.
+In evaluating excellence in service for making salary recommendations, among the factors to be considered are: service to the department, to the university, and to the profession as well as other type of meritorious service, including, but not limited to, unusual or difficult special assignments; participation on regional, national and international advisory committees or governing boards; and the organization of conferences and workshops.

-On occasion, one-time cash payments or other rewards, such as extra travel funds, are made to recognize non-continuing contributions that justify reward but do not justify permanent salary increases.
-Such payments/rewards are considered at the time of annual salary recommendations.
+On occasion, one-time cash payments or other rewards, such as extra travel funds, may be made to recognize non-continuing contributions that justify reward but do not justify permanent salary increases.
+Such payments/rewards are considered at the time of annual salary recommendations and require approval of the divisional dean.